-Canon 40D versus Canon 80D
+Canon 40D vs 80D

-The Canon EOS 40D and the Canon EOS 80D are two enthusiast cameras that were officially introduced, respectively, in August 2007 and February 2016.
+The Canon EOS 40D and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in August 2007 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the 80D provides 24 MP.
+The 40D has a resolution of 10.1 megapixels, whereas the 80D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably smaller (7 percent) than the Canon 40D.
 Moreover, the 80D is markedly lighter (11 percent) than the 40D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.